deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

 At the heart of any ``mrsimulator`` calculation is the definition of a :ref:`spin_sys_api` object describing the sites and couplings within a spin system.
-Each :ref:`simulator_api` object holds a list of :ref:`spin_sys_api` objects which will be used to calculate frequency contributions.
+Each :ref:`simulator_api` object holds a list of :ref:`spin_sys_api` objects which are used to calculate frequency contributions.

 .. note::